Stress arrives uninvited. Slams the door. Takes over the room.

 Simple levers:

-Quick suggestion—Culturelle or similar clinically studied probiotic helps many steady mood and curb reactivity by nurturing that gut-brain highway.
+Quick suggestion—Culturelle or a similar clinically studied probiotic helps many stabilize mood and curb reactivity by nurturing that gut-brain highway.
 Nordic Naturals omega-3s pair beautifully for inflammation control.
 Readers say they have a clearer headspace during tough stretches.

 More meal blueprints on our Nutrition page.